ucam-department-of-psychiatry/camcops/docs/source/administrator/docker.rst

 venv_within_docker
 ~~~~~~~~~~~~~~~~~~

-Launches a shell within the ``camcops_workers`` container, and activates the
+Starts a container with the CamCOPS server image, launches a shell within it,
-CamCOPS Python virtual environment too.
+and activates the CamCOPS Python virtual environment too.

 within_docker
 ~~~~~~~~~~~~~

-This script runs a command within the ``camcops_workers`` container.
+This script starts a container with the CamCOPS server image and runs a command within it.
 For example, to explore this container, you can do

     .. code-block:: bash